-- Professional associations often have student chapters or student membership rates.
-Association meetings are a great way to make professional contacts!
+- Attend career fairs and other industry specific networking events.
+Professional associations often have student chapters and membership rates.
+Association meetings are a great way to make contacts.

-- Always be aware of how you act and what you say (in person and online) – you never know when there is a potential contact right in front of you.
+- Always be aware of how you act and what you say, both online and in person.
+You never know when there is a potential contact right in front of you.

-- Prepare your one-minute elevator pitch and if a conversation lends itself, speak up and let people know that you are in the job market.
+- Prepare your one-minute elevator pitch and if a conversation lends itself, speak up and let people know that you are in the employment market.

-- Don't let fear stop you from reaching out.
-Instead of thinking, “I don't want to impose on others.”, think, “Every contact I make brings me closer to my job.”
+- Follow up and don't let fear stop you from reaching out.
+Instead of thinking, “I don't want to impose on others.”, think, “Every contact I make brings me closer to finding my purpose and related employment.”

 - When contacting someone you don't know, be professional, explain your purpose, and respect their schedule.
 Always get permission to use a person's name and contact info if you wish to have them assist you in your job search.

 - Give contacts a copy of your resume and explain the type of career you are seeking.
 The better they understand your interests and goals, the more effectively they can assist you.

 - Never ask a contact for a job.
 Instead of asking “Can you get me a job at your law firm?”, ask: “Do you know of any openings at your firm?”
 Many organizations have employee referral programs and tap their own staff to help them find new hires.

 - Don't ask inappropriate personal questions.
 This is a professional interaction and the impression you leave will determine how hard that contact will work on your behalf.

 - If you schedule an informational interview, be sure to dress professionally and prepare questions to ask during the interview.

 - Nurture relationships through periodic contact, saying "thank you", and letting your contacts know the results of your job search.